telepresenceio/telepresence/quick-start/demo-node.md

 1. Go to the <ExternalIp/> and vote for some emojis.

 <Alert severity="info">
-    If the link to the remote demo cluster doesn't work, make sure you don't have an ad blocker preventing it to open.
+    If the link to the remote demo cluster doesn't work, make sure you don't have an <strong>ad blocker</strong> preventing it to open.
 </Alert>

 2. Now, click on the 🍩 emoji.
 You'll see that a bug is present, and voting 🍩 doesn't work.
 We're going to use Telepresence shortly to fix this bug, as everyone should be able to vote for 🍩!